 I love mushrooms– crimini, button, shiitake, portabellas, oyster, whatever– I could eat them just about any time.
 So I knew, even before I started, that these parathas were going to be amazing.
 And they were.

 Mushrooms tend to express a lot of water, so one key step to ensuring your parathas are a success is to remove every trace of moisture from the stuffing.
 Also, a paratha stuffing should be soft and pliable and as smooth as possible– any big, hard lumps will cause tears in the paratha when you roll it.
 So be sure to follow instructions closely because every step I take, I take for a reason.

-I loved the look of these parathas too.
-The mushrooms give them a pretty black color, which makes them look quite unique.
+I loved the look of this mushroom paratha too.
+The mushrooms give a pretty black color, which makes the parathas look quite unique.
 I roll my parathas really thin because that’s how Desi and I like them.
 They just taste better that way.

 - For the dough:

 - For the stuffing:

 - 8 ounces of crimini mushrooms, use button if you prefer.
 Your stuffing will be lighter in color, grated